Is Channel Estimation Necessary to Select Phase-Shifts for RIS-Assisted Massive MIMO?: Numerical Results and Discussion

 As shown in Fig.~\ref{fig:fig5}, there is a significant SE reduction when the LS estimator is used for the short-term RIS configuration.
 Recall that the individual paths are estimated with the RIS subsets of elements that share the same phase-shift during pilot transmission in this configuration.
 When we do not take into account the channel correlation and the LOS paths, the channel estimation quality of the LS estimator is inferior due to the resulting pilot contamination created by the multiple RIS elements that share the same phase-shifts.
-On the other hand, LS estimator for the long-term RIS configuration with PS-1 is almost identical to its LMMSE counterpart since only the overall channels are estimated.
+When the EW-LMMSE estimator is utilized, there is a substantial improvement in the SE.
+However, using the proposed LMMSE estimator that exploits the spatial correlation performs much better.
+On the other hand, we have observed that both the EW LMMSE and LS estimators for the long-term RIS configuration with PS-1 are almost identical to their LMMSE counterpart since only the overall channels are estimated with higher accuracy.
+For simplicity, we haven't included the corresponding curves in the figure.
 In this case, exploiting channel statistics for channel estimation does not bring additional advantage.
-However, selecting the RIS phase-shifts randomly results in a significant performance degradation, particularly for the unfortunate UEs.
-Hence, using channel statistics is of critical importance when it comes to RIS reconfiguration.
-As a last observation, note that the performance of the channel estimation is equally good for the relatively unfortunate UEs compared to the short-term RIS configuration that has a more complicated structure and requires changing the RIS configuration in every coherence block.
-However, there is a slight performance degradation in the upper tails of the curves (i.e., for the most fortunate UEs).
+However, selecting the RIS phase-shifts randomly results in a significant performance degradation.
+Hence, using spatial correlation is of critical importance when it comes to RIS reconfiguration.
+As a last observation, note that the performance of the long-term RIS configuration is slightly better than that of the short-term RIS configuration.
+Since the latter has a more complicated structure and requires changing the RIS configuration in every coherence block, for this scenario with only one specular component, the long-term RIS configuration by using the dominant eigenvectors of the spatial correlation matrices is preferable.
+In the following part, we will explore other scenarios to gain more insights.